Another beautiful greenway is now available to visitors looking for outdoor activities in Ireland this summer and beyond.

 Booking.com

-There are five sections to the greenway, which are suitable for walkers, cyclists, and runners.
+There are five sections to the greenway, which is suitable for walkers, cyclists, and runners.

 They include Rathkeale to Ardagh; Ardagh to Newcastle West; Newcastle West to Barnagh; Barnagh to Templeglantine Village; Templeglantine Village to Abbeyfeale, with an additional 3 kilometers (1.86 miles) to the Kerry border.